-the death of a minor person who leaves surviving him either a husband or wife or child or children or father or mother, is caused by the wrongful act or neglect of another, his heirs or personal representatives may maintain an action for damages against the person causing the death, er-in-case-ef-the-death-ef-such-wrengdeer,-against-the-personal representative-ef-such-wrengdeer,-whether-the-wrengdeer-dies-befere-er after-the-death-ef-the-person-injured.
+377. When the death of a person not being a minor, or when the death of a minor person who leaves surviving him either a husband or wife or child or children or father or mother, is caused by the wrongful act or neglect of another, his heirs or personal representatives may maintain an action for damages against the person causing the death, er-in-case-ef-the-death-ef-such-wrengdeer,-against-the-personal representative-ef-such-wrengdeer,-whether-the-wrengdeer-diss-befere-er after-the-death-ef-the-person-injured.
 If any other person is responsible for any such wrongful act or neglect, the action may also be maintained against such other person,-er-in-case-ef-his-death,-his-personal representatives.
-In every action under this section, such damages may be given as under all the circumstances of the case, may be just, but shall not include damages recoverable under Section 573 of the Probate 956-ef-the-Civil Code.
+In every action under this section, such damages may be given as under all the circumstances of the case, may be just, but shall not include damages recoverable under Section 573 of the Probate 956-ef-the-Ciwil Code.
 The respective rights of the heirs in any award shall be determined by the court.
-Any action brought by the personal representatives of the decedent pursuant to the provisions of Section 956-ef-the-Givil-573 of the Probate Code may be joined with an action arising out of the same wrongful act or neglect brought pursuant to the provisions of this section.
-If an action be brought pursuant to the provisions of this section and a separate action arising out of the same wrongful act or neglect be brought pursuant to the provisions of Section 956-ef-the-Civil 573 of the Probate Code, such actions shall be consolidated for trial on the motion of any interested party.
+Any action brought by the personal representatives of the decedent pursuant to the provisions of Section 956-ef-the-Ciwil-573 of the Probate Code may be joined with an action arising out of the same wrongful act or neglect brought pursuant to the provisions of this section.
+If an action be brought pursuant to the provisions of this section and a separate action arising out of the same wrongful act or neglect be brought pursuant to the provisions of Section 956-ef-the-Ciwil 573 of the Probate Code, such actions shall be consolidated for trial on the motion of any interested party.